dtjohnso/dtjohnso.github.com/source/teaching/index.markdown

 ### Old Testament

 * **Su401 Historical Books.** (Spring 2014) Overviews Joshua through Esther, emphasizing chronology and historical background.
 Highlights the introduction to each book (date of composition, author, occasion & purpose, and recipients) and themes.
 Discusses contemporary application.
-* **Ex204 Exposition of Isaiah.** (Summer 2012, [Spring 2015][ex204-spring-2015]) An exposition of the book of Isaiah emphasizing the book's unified structure and thematic development.
+* **Ex204 Exposition of Isaiah.** (Summer 2012, Spring 2015) An exposition of the book of Isaiah emphasizing the book's unified structure and thematic development.
 Includes discussion of how to structure a preaching series from Isaiah and vital hermeneutical principles within the book.
 * **Ex401 Exposition of the Psalms** Exposits select psalms representative of each genre and examines Hebrew poetry and the historical background of the Psalms.

 ### Practical Studies

 <!-- * **Pr102 Delivering Bible Messages.** (Spring 2015) Emphasizes the mechanics of message delivery.
 Provides the students (men and women) 4-5 opportunities to deliver a Bible message to a class or small group.
 Explains proper message organization, proper use of voice and gestures, and meaningful interaction with the audience. -->
-* **Pr103 Personal Evangelism.** (Spring 2012, Fall 2014, [Spring 2015][pr103-spring-2015]) Establishes the believer's obligation to evangelize.
+* **Pr103 Personal Evangelism.** (Spring 2012, Fall 2014, Spring 2015) Establishes the believer's obligation to evangelize.
 Demonstrates both the theology and methodologies for carrying out this obligation.

 ### Theology & Church History